Welcome to the Education Program

 The Education Program in the Department of Psychiatry and Behavioral Sciences values the diverse backgrounds and experiences of our faculty and learners; with more perspectives, we are better able to understand our patients, provide the best possible care, ask the most incisive research questions, and design the most innovative and helpful healthcare delivery systems.

 Medical students and Physician Assistant students in the Duke University School of Medicine degree programs enjoy working closely with faculty and residents on the Core Clerkship.
 The clerkship has flourished under the leadership of our current Director of Undergraduate Medical Education Dr. Shelley Holmer.
-At present the clerkship earns accolades from students who appreciate the hands-on approach to patient care and supervision; these days more Duke students are choosing to pursue careers in Psychiatry than ever.
+The clerkship earns accolades from students who appreciate the hands-on approach to patient care and supervision.

 The Psychiatry Residency Training Program boasts a large number of trainees and excellent opportunities for electives, which are especially available during the third and fourth years of training.
-Dr. Jane Gagliardi, a dually-trained internist and psychiatrist with over a decade of educational experience in medical education, assumed the role of Training Director in 2013 and has championed the role of psychiatrists as physicians who are specially trained to care for behavioral health needs of their patients as well as advocates who can promote change within the healthcare system.
-The program benefits from exposure to diverse patient populations at Duke, the Durham VA Medical Center, and Central Regional Hospital, and is considered a “front-loaded” program in which acute care requirements are completed in the first two years.
+Directed by Dr. Heather Vestal, the program benefits from exposure to diverse patient populations at Duke, the Durham VA Medical Center, and Central Regional Hospital, and is considered a “front-loaded” program in which acute care requirements are completed in the first two years.
 Elective experiences and psychotherapy supervision are particular strengths of the program.
 Trainees who are interested in pursuing research find ample elective time in the third and fourth years along with many eager faculty mentors participating in ground-breaking research, thought-provoking inquiry, and advocacy.
 In recent years, the Department has collaborated with other departments to provide stepped care with a case manager in the Medicine training clinic (the "Homebase Program”), psycho-oncology services at the Duke Cancer Center, transplant psychiatry services in the renowned Duke transplant services, and collaborative care in the Duke Emergency Department.
 Resident-initiated and implemented Quality Improvement activities have been successful in shaping many of the collaborations and improvements in the delivery of healthcare at Duke.

 We are pleased to offer a five-year Combined Internal Medicine-Psychiatry (MedPsych) Residency Training Program which began in the mid-1990s, is one of the longest-standing and best-known in the country.
-MedPsych training prepares physicians for comprehensive and integrated care of all patients, particularly those with complexity, and those with overlapping medical and psychiatric problems.
+Directed by Dr. Jane Gagliardi, the MedPsych training program prepares physicians for comprehensive and integrated care of all patients, particularly those with complexity, and those with overlapping medical and psychiatric problems.
 MedPsych physicians know that optimal care delivery requires innovation, and our graduates are often leaders in various aspects of designing and implementing healthcare delivery systems to take the best possible care of patients.

 The Geriatric Psychiatry Fellowship, the first in the nation, was founded in 1965 by Dr. Adrian Verwoerdt.
 Dr. Tracey Holsinger has been the fellowship director since 2015.
 The Geriatric Psychiatry division has long enjoyed a close collaboration with Geriatric Medicine; Geriatric Psychiatry fellows benefit from the collaboration in terms of opportunities to see patients, participate in case conferences, participate in didactics, and undertake research projects.